 - Articles from the LASIK Quality of Life Collaboration Project

 If you are interested in incorporating COAs in your regulatory submissions, CDRH has multiple resources to help with selecting, using, developing and modifying appropriate COAs.
-FDA has issued guidance documents and discussion guides that may help inform your approach to including COAs in the evaluation of medical devices.
+The FDA has issued guidance documents and discussion guides that may help inform your approach to including COAs in the evaluation of medical devices.

 Q-submission: We invite sponsors to discuss their plan to use COAs, including adapting or developing PRO instruments, with CDRH through the Q-submission program.
 A pre-submission can initiate early discussions with regulatory staff, as described in the guidance document Requests for Feedback and Meetings for Medical Device Submissions: The Q-Submission Program.